event-bus/events/README.md

 #### Event matching rules

-Event category matching actually follows the AMQP topic routing spec, which is quite flexible.
+Event category matching actually follows the AMQP topic routing spec, which is quite flexible :

+> The legacy-amqp-topic-binding filter consists of a described string value.
+The value value described by the type is interpreted as a pattern to match against the subject field of the Properties section of the message being evaluated.
+>
+> The pattern is formed using zero or more tokens, with each token delimited by the "." character.
+The tokens "#" and "*" have special meanings.
+> The token consisting of the single character "*" matches a single word in the subject field.
+> The token consisting of the single character "#" matches zero or more words in the subject field.
+> Thus the filter value "*.stock.#" would match the subjects "usd.stock" and "eur.stock.db" but not "stock.nasdaq".

 Basically, a topic name must be composed of letters and/or numbers and dashes.
 Sub-topics can be specified by using dots :